maruf9270/Programming-iq/README.md

-# Getting Started with Create React App
+# PROGRAMMING-IQ

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is created for the developers who wants to extend their knowledge and test their IQ about web-development.

-## Available Scripts
+## Component used

-In the project directory, you can run:
+***Daisy ui. \

 ### `npm start`